nerfstudio-project/nerfstudio/docs/developer_guides/viewer/custom_gui.md

 :width: 400
 ```

-This was created with the following elements, refer to the [API](../../reference/api/viewer.rst) for more details:
+This was created with the following elements:

 ```python
 from nerfstudio.viewer.server.viewer_elements import *